 So your car is making noise when you turn the steering wheel.
 To figure out the source of your problem, we need to dig a little deeper.
 Can you describe the noise?
 Is it a clunk, crunch, screech, squeal, whine, hum, clicking, grinding or popping?
-The front end of your car can make all of these noises for different reasons because it is so complicated a full of joints and mechanisms that all it to carry the weight of your car, and engine while still allowing your front wheels to spin and carry the engine’s power to the ground, travel with the suspension, and turn sharply to get you into that tight parking spot.
+The front end of your car can make all of these noises for different reasons because it is so complicated and full of joints and mechanisms that carry the weight of your car and engine while still allowing your front wheels to spin and carry the engine’s power to the ground, travel with the suspension, and turn sharply to get you into that tight parking spot.
+Due to how complex your steering and suspension system is, it can be a challenge to figure out just where the source of the problem is.
+Below, we will describe where those grinding sounds, rubbing sounds, and creaking sounds are all coming from when turning the car.

 Why does my car make a noise when turning my steering wheel?

-If you are wondering “Why is there noise when turning my steering wheel?” then this first video is for you!
+If you are wondering “Why is there a whining, squealing, clicking, or grinding noise when turning my steering wheel?” then this first video is for you!

 What causes a whining noise when turning?